greenm01/vb4x/docs/vb4x_specs.md

 Construction (and repair) of House assets is accomplished planetside or in orbit, with restrictions.

 The number of turns required to newly construct an asset, unless otherwise specified, is equal to the PC times 0.5 (rounded down).
-Assets remain decomissioned through the activity period.
+Assets remain decommissioned through the activity period.

 ### 2.5.1 Planetside Construction